WolfgangFranke/Solar-Powered_Hue-Module/README.md

-## This Git-Epic will tell you the story of building a Solar Power solution for many IoT devices.
+## This project will tell you the story of building a Solar Power solution for many IoT devices.
 In my case it's an autonomous remote control for a battery powered Roller Blind, based on a Philips Hue Module within my Home Automation application.

 This story contains 5 work major tasks: